liferay/liferay-docs/develop/tutorials/articles/150-assets/03-relating-assets.markdown

 ## Creating a URL to Your New JSP [](id=creating-a-url-to-your-new-jsp)

-Now that you've implemented showing off this asset feature, you must connect your application's main view JSP to your entity's view JSP.
+Now that you've implemented this asset feature, you must connect your application's main view JSP to your entity's view JSP.
 If your main view JSP uses a search container to list your entity instances, you can insert a `portlet:renderURL` tag just after the `liferay-ui:search-container-row` tag.
 For example, your `view.jsp` could look like this: